Course navigation

 Step 2 — Publish to GitHub

-The recommended layout for a skills repository is one file per skill, a short README that shows how to install and use each one, and a license file.
+The recommended layout is one file per skill, a short README showing how to install and use each one, and a license file.

 Keep the README short.
-All a user needs to know is how to install and what commands each skill adds.
+All a user needs is how to install and what commands each skill adds.

 README.md